INTERSECT-training/Building-A-Community/episodes/social_aspects.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+The following are some social aspects to consider when working collaboratively:

-### Inclusivity
+- Inclusivity
-### Codes of conduct and their enforcement
+- Codes of conduct and their enforcement
-### Attitude: “Our” vs. “My” software
+- Attitude: “Our” vs. “My” software
-### Engaging with new contributors
+- Engaging with new contributors
-### Group practices
+- Group practices
   - Leadership
   - Decision-making style
     - Egalitarian vs. acknowledged leader
     - How much autonomy does an individual developer have?
   - Time commitments to the project

+The slides for this introduction can be found [here](https://github.com/INTERSECT-training/Building-A-Community/blob/main/presentations/WorkingCollaborativelyIntro.pdf).

 ::::::::::::::::::::::::::::::::::::: keypoints